About the HIMSS Foundation

 As the philanthropic arm of HIMSS, the HIMSS Foundation promotes health information and technology education and issue awareness on global and national levels.
 It provides educational opportunities and financial assistance to students; education to government employees and industry leaders; data and reports to academics and governments; and financial assistance for special projects.

-- Providing student experiences, including policy internships in Washington, D.C., externships, and service learning projects for first-year medical students;
+- Creates student learning experiences; policy and healthcare content internships in Washington, DC; and externships and service learning projects

-- Providing financial relief/assistance for special need-based programs; and
+- Provides financial assistance for special projects, programs and issues

-The Foundation is a not-for-profit corporation organized and operated exclusively for charitable, scientific or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986.
+The HIMSS Foundation is an Illinois not-for-profit corporation organized and operated exclusively for charitable, scientific or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986.

 Institute for e-Health Policy

 The Institute for e-Health Policy sponsors internships and externships for upper-level college and post-graduate students across the globe.
 Alumni include emerging clinician, healthcare management and public health leaders.
 The institute is also the premier organization providing non-partisan education in Washington, DC for members of Congress, the administration and industry leaders.